 To request partial payment for work that has not been completed in its entirety, a VR3472, Contracted Service Modification Request, can be submitted.
 Justification for why the vocational evaluation cannot be completed in its entirety must be included on VR3472, Contracted Service Modification Request.

 A partial work product, such as a report and documentation of the time spent completing the deliverables, must be submitted with the VR3472, Contracted Service Modification Request, and must be approved by the TWC-VR director before any partial work is invoiced.
 The achievement of required deliverables and the hours spent is evaluated on a case-by-case basis.
-See Chapter 3: Basic Standards for information on how to complete VR3472, Contracted Service Modification Request.
+For more information, refer to 3.6.4.2 Evaluation of Service Delivery.
 4.3.4 Fees

 For more information, refer to 4.7 Employment Assessments Fee Schedule.